yplitw/RMG-Py/documentation/source/users/cantherm/input.rst

 specified as text strings, numbers, or objects.
 Text strings must be wrapped in either single or double quotes.

-The following is a list of all the functions of a CanTherm input file:
+The following is a list of all the functions of a CanTherm input file for thermodynamics and high-pressure limit kinetics computations:

 =========================== =========================================================
 Function                    Description